 4. Incomplete functionality or lack of Quality Assurance

 Once the tasks are done, you also need to make sure that the functions are working well.
-For example, you need to make sure that links have not broken when setting your website live, forms are sending data to the correct email addresses, spelling and grammar are spot on and there are relevant CTAs in each page as necessary.
+For example, you need to make sure that links have not broken when setting your website live, forms are sending data to the correct email addresses, spelling and grammar are spot-on and there are relevant CTAs in each page as necessary.

 A good web design project management software will be able to guide you towards making sure all of the necessary functions have been implemented and thoroughly tested.

-5. Not enough visibility into projects
+5. Not enough visibility into work

-Whilst many times, projects can fail due to circumstances which we might not have anticipated, some times, it’s the lack of planning which is actually to blame.
+Whilst many times, projects can fail due to circumstances which we might not have anticipated, sometimes, it’s the lack of planning which is actually to blame.

 What benefits (as opposed to features) should your web design project management software have?